gofore/angular-advanced-training/unidirectional-data-flow/README.md

 - Is controlled by its own reducer with its own actions and the reducer is tested
 - Is shown when loading of top stories succeeds and/or fails

+Tip: Start by thinking what should be handled by reducers and what by effects?

 ---
 # Non-dispatching Effects
 - Event does not need to dispatch a new action in the end